Kineolyan/bash-completer/README.md

 Notes
 -----
-Python support is in the todo list.
-This is the next step on the roadmap.

 In the future, completion functions will receive previous arguments and values as a context for completion.
 This can be usefull for contextual completion such as: